marinrusu1997/thermopylae/packages/lib.async/README.md

 class Cache {
     // acts as Read-Write Lock, i.e. shared for Reads, exclusive for Writes private readonly conditionalVariable: LabeledConditionalVariableManager<string, string>;

-    private readonly entries: Map<string, string>; // assuming they will expire somehow private readonly storageReader: AsyncFunction<string, string>;
+    private readonly entries: Map<string, string>; // assuming they will expire somehow

+    private readonly storageReader: AsyncFunction<string, string>;

     private readonly storageWriter: AsyncFunction<string, void>;

-    public constructor(
-        storageReader: AsyncFunction<string, string>,
-        storageWriter: AsyncFunction<string, void>
+    public constructor(storageReader: AsyncFunction<string, string>, storageWriter: AsyncFunction<string, void>) {
-    ) {
         this.conditionalVariable = new LabeledConditionalVariableManager();
         this.entries = new Map<string, string>();
         this.storageReader = storageReader;
         this.storageWriter = storageWriter;
     }

-    public async get(key: string): string | undefined {
+    public async get(key: string): Promise<string | undefined> {
         // acquire read-write lock
         // in case it is acquired already by `set` operation, wait will throw const lock = await this.conditionalVariable.wait(key, LockedOperationType.READ);

         if (lock.role === AwaiterRole.CONSUMER) {
             // lock has been acquired already by someone who initiated `get` operation for this key
-            // just return promise and wait untill PRODUCER will resolve/reject it return lock.promise;
+            // just return promise and wait until PRODUCER will resolve/reject it return lock.promise;
         }

-        let value = this.entries.get(key);
+        let valueOrError = this.entries.get(key);
-        if (value === undefined) {
+        if (valueOrError === undefined) {
             try {
-                value = await this.storageReader(key);
+                valueOrError = await this.storageReader(key);
-                this.entries.set(key, value);
+                this.entries.set(key, valueOrError);
             } catch (e) {
-                // we are the producer, so we need to notify ourself and other consumers about failure
-                // also the lock needs to be released, so that `set` operation can acquire it this.conditionalVariable.notifyAll(key, e);
-                return lock.promise;
+                valueOrError = e;
             }
         }

-        // we are the producer, so we need to notify ourself and other consumers with value of the key
+        // we are the PRODUCER, so we need to notify ourself and other consumers with value of the key or error that occurred
-        // also the lock needs to be released, so that `set` operation can acquire it this.conditionalVariable.notifyAll(key, value);
+        // also the lock needs to be released, so that `set` operation can acquire it this.conditionalVariable.notifyAll(key, valueOrError);
         return lock.promise;
     }

-    public async set(key: string, value: string): void {
+    public async set(key: string, value: string): Promise<void> {
         // acquire exclusive lock
         // in case it is acquired already by `set` or `get` cache operations, wait will throw await this.conditionalVariable.wait(key, LockedOperationType.WRITE);

         // there is no need to check for producer consumer roles,
         // because WRITE lock is either acquired, or an error is thrown

-        let err: Error | undefined = undefined;
         try {
             await this.storageWriter(key, value);
             this.entries.set(key, value);
-        } catch (e) {
+        } finally {
-            err = e;
+            // release exclusive lock, so it can be used by either `set` or `get` cache operations this.conditionalVariable.notifyAll(key);
         }

-        // release exclusive lock, so it can be used by either `set` or `get` cache operations this.conditionalVariable.notifyAll(key, err);
     }
 }
 ```